armin-fx/BandedScad/doc/math_polygon.md

 #### is_point_inside_polygon [^][contents]
 [is_point_inside_polygon]: #is_point_inside_polygon-
-Returns `true` if a point lies exactly in a closed trace.\
+Returns `true` if a point lies exactly in a closed trace.
 Inclusive the on the line.
 The border of the trace must not intersect itself.
 In 2D and 3D.

+_Arguments:_
 ```OpenSCAD
 is_point_inside_polygon (points, p, face)
 ```